Shineii86/LeechBot/README.md

 ## ✨ **What's New?**

-This version of **LeechBot** is a complete rewrite and visual overhaul of the classic Telegram Leecher, bringing a modern, professional look and feel.
+This version of **LeechBot** is a complete rewrite with a focus on **clean code, professional UI, and enhanced reliability**.

-- 🎨 **Unicode Small Caps UI** – All Telegram messages now use a beautiful Title Case + Unicode small‑caps style for a premium appearance.
+- 🧹 **Removed Custom Styling** – No more Unicode small‑caps; messages now use standard Telegram Markdown for maximum compatibility and readability.
-- 🔘 **Colored Inline Buttons** – Redesigned interactive menus with red, green, and blue buttons (`danger`, `success`, `primary`) using Bot API 9.4+.
+- ⏳ **Auto‑Delete Messages** – Optional automatic deletion of bot messages after a configurable delay, keeping your chat clean.
 - ⚡ **Refactored Codebase** – Clean, modular, and well‑documented Python code for easy customisation.
 - 📦 **Expanded Link Support** – YT‑DLP, Terabox, Mega (coming soon) and improved Google Drive handling.
 - 🧠 **Smarter Progress Bars** – Real‑time speed, ETA, and percentage tracking for both downloads and uploads.